 Mobile accessibility statement

 We are working towards as many people as possible being able to use our mobile application (app).
-This means you should be able to use settings available on your device to:
+This means you should be able to use your device settings to:

 • change display options like dark mode, bold text, reduce transparency and increase contrast